Skip to main content

 James Orlando, CFA, Director & Senior Economist | 416-413-3180

-Fed holds rates, signals slower rate cutting path
+Fed holds rates, signals fewer cuts in 2024

 • The Federal Reserve Open Market Committee (FOMC) maintained the federal funds rate in the 5.25% to 5.50% range and announced it would continue its balance sheet runoff.

-• The Fed adjusted its language to acknowledge the recent strengthening in economic data, stating "recent indicators suggest that economic activity has been expanding at a solid pace.
+• The Fed kept its language on the strength in economic data, stating "recent indicators suggest that economic activity has continued to expand at a solid pace.
 Job gains have remained strong, and the unemployment rate has remained low."

 • On the future path of policy, the statement repeated that "the Committee does not expect it will be appropriate to reduce the target range until it has gained greater confidence that inflation is moving sustainably toward 2 percent."